 Things a fractal is not:

-- 🚫 Ideological: like a friend group, fractals are based on relationships, not on ideas or political alignments.
+🚫 Ideological: like a friend group, fractals are based on relationships, not on ideas or political alignments.
 No “shoulds!”
 This is for fun & realizing the good life!
-A fractal is not an enclave for only one subculture (such as: effective altruists, Game B people, leftists, cottagecore conservatives, meditators, authentic relaters, etc).
-You can, eg, use your community of neo-post-Marxists as a jumping off point, but there is no such thing as a neo-post-Marxist fractal.
+In this way, a fractal is fundamentally unlike a commune or most intentional communities.
+A fractal is ideologically pluralist.
+It is not an enclave for only one subculture (such as: effective altruists, Game B people, leftists, cottagecore conservatives, meditators, authentic relaters, etc).
+You can, eg, use your community of neo-post-Marxists as a jumping off point for a fractal, but there is no such thing as a neo-post-Marxist fractal.
+In sociology speak, fractals are “affinity-based” communities rather than “identity-based.”

-- 🚫 Centralized: like a neighborhood, there are no formal roles, rules, or boards.
-These things can (and probably should) exist for organizations within the fractal, but the fractal itself is just a name for an informal collection of friends, family, and colleagues.
+🚫 Centralized: like a neighborhood, there are no formal roles, rules, or boards.
+Formal structure can (and probably should) exist for organizations within the fractal, but the fractal itself is just a name for an informal collection of friends, family, and colleagues, as well as the projects that they collaborate on.

 Resources to build one